CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

-You do not have much health, and the game only lets you carry 6 items in your inventory at any time (there are synchronised storage crates in safe-rooms, for storing extra items and swapping loadouts), making it a fun challenge balancing healing items, weapons, ammunition, and the strategies you want to employ when traversing the mining complex.
+You do not have much health, and the game only lets you carry 6 items in your inventory at any time (there are synchronised storage crates in safe-rooms, for storing extra items and swapping loadouts), making it an interesting challenge balancing healing items, weapons, ammunition, and the strategies you want to employ when traversing the mining complex.
 The sound design is fabulously unnerving (there are tunable radios), and the plot equally so.
 If you're looking for a different type of game and don't mind the horror aspects, Signalis is probably for you.

 ### Celeste

-Celeste is an extremely highly acclaimed puzzle-platformer.
+Celeste is an incredibly highly acclaimed puzzle-platformer.
 It was released in 2018, but I returned to it this year to play through it with more dedication than I had previously.
-Not only did I end up doing a full run, but I managed to get obsessed enough to hunt 100% of its achievements.
+Not only did I end up completing the game, but I managed to get obsessed enough to hunt 100% of its achievements.

 The game is probably as close to perfect as games can get, genuinely.
-The soundtrack, story, level design, and characters are woven together so nicely, complementing each other in different ways and by different amounts depending on the stage in the game, that the flow of the game is unlike anything else I've experienced.
+The soundtrack, story, level design, and characters are woven together so nicely, complementing each other in different ways and by different amounts depending on the stage in each chapter (level), that the flow of the game is unlike anything else I've experienced.

 Celeste is about the main character, Madeline, trying to climb Celeste mountain, mainly just to prove that she can.
 But it quickly becomes clear that the